 Energy use compared.

 “Bitcoin is going to boil the oceans” is what you can read in the papers.
-What's up with Bitcoin and Energy?
+What's the point with Bitcoin and Energy?

 Let's compare Bitcoin's energy consumption with the electricity used by:

 - A: all data centres in the world.